 Publications from the project have included articles in the Yale Journal of Law & Technology; Journal of the Association for Information Science and Technology; Harvard Kennedy School Misinformation Review; Journal of Experimental Psychology; as well as conference papers at the International Communication Association and the Midwest Political Science Association.

 The project includes a focus on labeling to address scientific misinformation related to COVID-19, as well as a focus on how best to incorporate fact-checking into labeling efforts.
 The project draws on knowledge gained from current attempts at online content labeling in general, as well as from strong analogs to content labeling, such as in library sciences and food labeling.

 Support for this project comes from Northeastern’s Office of the Provost, the College of Arts, Media & Design, Facebook, Inc., and Twitter, Inc.

-Prof. John Wihbey, Lead Investigator, Assistant Professor of Journalism and Media Innovation
+Prof. John Wihbey, Lead Investigator, Associate Professor of Media Innovation

 Prof. Don Fallis, Professor of Philosophy and Computer Science

 Prof. Ronald Sandler, Professor of Philosophy, Director, Ethics Institute